 QGIS also provides native MS SQL 2008 support.
-The first time you load MSSQL Spatial data, begin by clicking on the Add MSSQL Spatial Layer toolbar button or by selecting the Add MSSQL Spatial Layer... option from the Layer menu, or by typing Ctrl+Shift+M.
+The first time you load MSSQL Spatial data, begin by clicking on the Add MSSQL Spatial Layer... option from the Layer menu, or by typing Ctrl+Shift+M.

 12.1.11 Oracle Spatial Layers